 Despite decades of progress in the rock guitar world, the Gibson Flying V remains the simple but effective rock machine that first knocked people out almost sixty years ago.
 There has been a lot of innovation over the past few years, some of which didn't set well with Gibson purists, this writer included.

 Today, the Flying V walks the line between classic and modern.
 In Gibson's lineup you'll find the traditional Flying V, with chrome-covered humbuckers and that iconic pickguard.
 But there is also the B-2 version, with a open-coil humbuckers, a black satin finish and all black appointments.

 The Gibson Flying V is a classic.
 In fact, it has been so successful that any trip to a guitar shop will reveal a bunch of v-shaped guitars from major brands that have carved their own niches in the rock world.
 Some give the original Flying V a run for its money, and all have put their own spin on this classic design.

-More on the Gibson Flying V
+The Gibson Flying V B-2

 The Jackson King V